nmgbodil/model-audit-cli/README.md

-# 461-repo
+# Model-Audit-CLI

-This is the codebase for our ECE 461 project
+This is the codebase for our CLI tool for auditing AI models

 ## Contributors
 * [Noddie Mgbodille](https://github.com/nmgbodil)